Max’s Super Shred Review

 1. Carb Blocking Complex

-The carb blocking complex contains 4 active ingredients; phaseolamin, green coffee extract, hydroxy citric acid and chromium.
+The carb-blocking complex contains 4 active ingredients; phaseolamin, green coffee extract, hydroxy citric acid and chromium.

-Function & Effectiveness |
+Ingredient | Function & Effectiveness |

 Phaseolamin |